- Take a self-defense course.

 - Dress in clothes and shoes that will not hamper movement.

 - Be alert and aware of your surroundings at all times.
-Avoid wearing headsets that impair your ability to detect and respond to potentially dangerous situations.
+Avoid wearing headsets or earbuds that impair your ability to detect and respond to potentially dangerous situations.

 - Report suspicious activity or noises immediately.

 - Carry a noise making device with you at all times, and use it if you suspect you are in danger.
 Move to a lit area or building and raise a commotion.
 Call 911 or activate a blue light emergency phone in the event of an emergency.

 - Move away from the potential threat if possible; cross the street and increase your pace.

 - If a threatening situation is imminent and people are close by, yell, scream, or do whatever you can to get their attention.
 Remember, dialing 911 and/or activating a fire alarm are both part of the personal safety system.
 911 calls are free from most pay phones, and blue light emergency phones are usually located in many areas on campus and simply require a push of a button to notify emergency services of your situation.

 - If you are facing an armed criminal, you may minimize the risk of injury to yourself if you comply with the criminal's demands.
 However, if your life is in immediate danger, use any defense you can to get away.

 - Dial 911 immediately and give a description of the suspect.